ROILTechnology/ROIL_info/index.md

   under “Discovered Feeds.”

-After finding the feed you want, click the + button and choose which of your groups you would like to add it to.
-Content from that creator/website/feed will now start arriving in your “Scroll” tab, or by browsing the group that contains that feed.
+After finding the feed you want, click the + button and choose which of your Fandoms you would like to add it to.
+Content from that creator/website/feed will now start arriving in your “Scroll” tab, or by browsing the Fandom that contains that feed.
 You can also view just the contents of that feed by clicking on it.

-## What is a Group?
+## What is a Fandom?

-You start, automatically, with a “Favorites” group, where you can add feeds that you like, or save items to return to later.
-You can create new groups, which may be (a) completely private, (b) shared among users you invite, or (c) completely public.
-You can also save groups created by others (if they are public, or you have been invited).
+You start, automatically, with a “Favorites” Fandom, where you can add feeds that you like, or save items to return to later.
+You can create new Fandoms, which may be (a) completely private, (b) shared among users you invite, or (c) completely public.
+You can also save Fandoms created by others (if they are public, or you have been invited).

-A group functions not only to collect content, but also to organize discussions in ROIL’s comment section.
+A Fandom functions not only to collect content, but also to organize discussions in ROIL’s comment section.

 *Content*

-- The items you receive in the Scroll tab are based on which groups you have saved, and what content they contain.
-You can choose to browse the scroll page within the context of a single group, which means that you will see only content from that group.
+- The items you receive in the Scroll tab are based on which Fandoms you have saved, and what content they contain.
+You can choose to browse the scroll page within the context of a single Fandom, which means that you will see only content from that Fandom.

 *Comments*
-- If you want to comment on an item, you do so in connection with a group, meaning that the same item may have multiple simultaneous discussions, associated with different groups.
-ROIL provides a comments “Roundup” view, where you can see all of the comments for a given item, from any group (so long as the group sets those comments to be shown in Roundup).
+- If you want to comment on an item, you do so in connection with a Fandom, meaning that the same item may have multiple simultaneous discussions, associated with different Fandoms.
+ROIL provides a comments “Roundup” view, where you can see all of the comments for a given item, from any Fandom (so long as the Fandom sets those comments to be shown in Roundup).

-## Group Roles
+## Fandom Roles

-Users can have different authorizations over groups.
-In your “Favorites” group, you hold the special “HOME” role, which is above all other roles, and cannot be changed.
-When you create a group, you receive the “OWNER” role.
-You can collaborate to make your group better by inviting additional users.
+Users can have different authorizations over Fandoms.
+In your “Favorites” Fandom, you hold the special “HOME” role, which is above all other roles, and cannot be changed.
+When you create a Fandom, you receive the “OWNER” role.
+You can collaborate to make your Fandom better by inviting additional users.
 The role authorizations are as follows (each role also includes all the powers of lesser roles):

 - Owners: Can invite owners, and invite/remove admins.
-The last remaining owner is able to delete the group.
-(Typically, the only reason to add another Owner is when the original Owner wishes to resign, and hand the group over to a new Owner.)
+The last remaining owner is able to delete the Fandom.
+(Typically, the only reason to add another Owner is when the original Owner wishes to resign, and hand the Fandom over to a new Owner.)
-- Admins: Can edit group settings—name, description, etc.—can moderate
+- Admins: Can edit Fandom settings—name, description, etc.—can moderate
   comments, and can invite/remove Editors.
-- Editors: Can add/remove saved items or feeds to the Group.
-Can invite/remove Followers (if the Group is private).
+- Editors: Can add/remove saved items or feeds to the Fandom.
+Can invite/remove Followers (if the Fandom is private).
-- Followers: Users who have saved the Group.
+- Followers: Users who have saved the Fandom.

 ## How do I import and export feeds?